jeandavid/jeandavid.github.io/README.md

 *2009 – 2011*

 ## Hobbies
 I love playing and watching football.
 I read the Wall Street Journal daily, the Economist weekly.
-Every day I learn something new on the technology I use, whether from medium.com, WWDC videos or one of the many swift newsletter I have subscribed to.
+Every day I learn something new on the technology I use, whether from medium.com, WWDC videos or one of the many swift newsletters I have subscribed to.
 But hanging out with my wife and our two amazing young daughters is my favorite activity.